codelastnight/Zetamon/readme.md

+Code is in Alpha build.

 This repo contains source code for the rewritten website for interlake saints robotics

-This rewrite will reduce the dependance on JS and aim for a CSS-based experience.
+The rewrite aims to use modern web developtment philosophy by creating a responsive, fast, and user oriented webisite.

-Current test page can be accessed her : https://dottechnopath.github.io/SaintsRoboticsSite/sierra_framework/test.html
+Current test page can be accessed here : https://dottechnopath.github.io/SaintsRoboticsSite/sierra_framework/test.html

 pp